BeeChains/jobs.availablenearme/README.md

 # jobs available near me
-New job: Build, Build, Build The New Internet!
+New Jobs for Full Time job near me or Part Time job near me Build, Build, Build The New Internet!
 Owning the Internet is a full time job.

 Keyword optimized domain names could be the best SEO tools.
 <head>